roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 The SLR2/SLT2 combination supports CH/HW scheduling that may be programmed into the thermostat by a sequence of button presses.
 This functionality is not important to me as this is done from my home automation software (Domoticz).
 I also believe that zigbee2MQTT will require the addition of new 'endpopints' to allow the programming of this schedule from mqtt should this functionality be rwuired at some point

 When setting the heat control to 'off', the CH thermostat setpoint automatically switches to 1 deg C for the SLR2/SLT2 combination.
 I believe this is a 'frost stat' function automatically supported by the SLR2/SLT2 combination.

+## To Do List

+Next steps are:-

+1. Disconnect live Controller from my home system and replace with the 'test' controller (SLR2) along with the thermostat (SLT2)

+2. Once disconnected.
+My current Controller and newer style thermostat will be reset then paired with my zigbee network to become a new test system.
+I am interested to find if there are any differences (functional and/or firmware) between older style Hive thermostat (SLT2) and newer style thermostat.

+Watch this space :)